-SEXUAL HARASSMENT POLICY
+2.11 SEXUAL HARASSMENT POLICY

+RCMA follows the procedures set forth in Title IX of the Education Amendments of 1972 for investigating and acting upon reports of sexual harassment and misconduct.
 All employees and volunteers must ensure that their workplace is free of sexual harassment.
 RCMA does not tolerate any conduct that is sexually offensive or inappropriate.
 All employees must avoid any action or behavior that may be perceived as sexual harassment.
 Sexual harassment includes: